Understanding Borderline Personality Disorder

 This program is now offered in English and Hebrew by the Israeli NEABPD affiliate.
 It is additionally offered in Italy, Sweden, Canada, Australia, and France, among other countries.
 So please find out about a program near you.
 Then, do yourself a favor: click on the “contact us” link and register for the program!

-Please click here to read other pieces pertaining to personality disorders
+Please click here to read other posts from professionals

 MAKE YOUR DIFFERENCE: CLICK HERE TO SUBMIT A PIECE TO OUR BLOG